gregflood918/project2_textAnalytics/README.txt

 main.py contains a call to the function executePhaseOne(), which executes the relevant functions of phase 1 in the proper sequential order.

+Note that main.py must execute in the "./project2_textAnalytics" directory.
+Otherwise, it won't be able to find the 'srep00196-s2.csv' file.
+Also note that the functions of phase1.py are meant to be called from the same directory.
+They also will not work if called form any other directory but "./project2_textanalytics"

 project2_textAnalytics/
         project2/